List of Animal Kingdom episodes

 Animal Kingdom is an American drama television series developed by Jonathan Lisco, based on the 2010 Australian film by David Michôd.
-The series follows a 17-year-old boy (Finn Cole), who, after the death of his mother, moves in with the Codys, a criminal family clan governed by matriarch Janine "Smurf" Cody (Ellen Barkin).
+The series follows Josh "J" Cody (Finn Cole), who, after the death of his mother when he is 17 years old, moves in with the Codys, a criminal family clan governed by matriarch Janine "Smurf" Cody (Ellen Barkin).
 Animal Kingdom debuted on TNT on June 14, 2016.

 On July 6, 2016, the series was renewed for a second season of thirteen episodes.
 On July 27, 2017, TNT renewed the series for a third season.
 On July 2, 2018, TNT renewed the series for a fourth season.
 On July 24, 2019, TNT renewed the series for a fifth season.
 On January 14, 2021, ahead of the fifth season premiere, TNT renewed the series for a sixth and final season.
 The final season premiered on June 19, 2022.